Konoaru384/Pokemon-RNG/README.md

 ### Getting Started:
 For start the script double click in play.bat if it not work just try :
 ```
-py data/Game_Files/main.py (in the cmd of the main file)
+py data/Game_Files/main.py
 ```
+in the cmd of the files

 The command may vary depending on your operating system, so try `python3 main.py` if this doesn't work.